 Uruguay's FIFA World Cup History

-Uruguay are one of just eight nations to have raised the World Cup trophy, doing so as hosts in the inaugural tournament in 1930, and repeating the feat at the 1950 edition in Brazil.
+Uruguay is one of just eight nations to have raised the World Cup trophy, doing so as hosts in the inaugural tournament in 1930, and repeating the feat at the 1950 edition in Brazil.
 While they were always favoured to win the first competition, they defied the odds by beating a strong Brazilian team playing at home in the fourth ever World Cup tournament.

-Uruguay have more often than not performed well when they have made it to the final tournament, and have finished in fourth place on three occasions - 1954, 1970 and in South Africa in 2010.
+Uruguay has more often than not performed well when they have made it to the final tournament, and have finished in fourth place on three occasions - 1954, 1970 and in South Africa in 2010.
 A tendency to produce players with incredible talent and skill has enabled their success.

 The 2018 campaign, however, has been much more straight forward.
-Uruguay finished in second-place at the end of the South American qualifiers, and with the prospect of facing a relatively tame group, they should comfortably reach the second round in Russia.
+Uruguay finished in second place at the end of the South American qualifiers, and with the prospect of facing a relatively tame group, they should comfortably reach the second round in Russia.